-Our most popular Kids Craft of all time!
-Our super cute Twine Hearts are the perfect sensory activity for little hands and can be modified for every season.
+Our Intertwined Hearts is our most popular Kids Craft of all time!
+These super cute string hearts are the perfect sensory activity for little hands and can be modified for every season.

-When I asked my daughter why she was looking forward to Cupid’s special day, I was expecting something along the lines of getting to eat candy.
+When I came back upstairs, I asked my daughter why she was looking forward to Cupid’s special day.
+I was expecting something along the lines of getting to eat candy.
 Instead, my adorable daughter told me:

 “Because it’s for loving.
 We get to tell each other how much we love each other.”